The Vice-Chancellor chairs the University Executive Board, which includes:

 Bangor University

-Professor Nichola Callow is Pro Vice-Chancellor (Education).
+Professor Nichola Callow is Pro Vice-Chancellor (Education & Student Experience).

 As Pro Vice-Chancellor she has strategic responsibility for teaching & learning, the student experience, student employability and providing academic contribution to student recruitment.
 She also has a key leadership role for the delivery of the North Wales Medical School.